iworks/omnibus/readme.txt

 == Changelog ==

+= 1.1.1 = (2022-12-31) =
+* Added ability to toggle Omnibus message in related products.
+The default is hidden.
+* Added ability to toggle Omnibus message on shop page.
+The default is hidden.
+* Fixed typo in the "Where to display" option.

 = 1.1.0 (2022-12-30) =
-* Added configuration.
+* Added ability to select where Omnibus message should be shown.
+The default is after the price.
+* Added ability to toggle Omnibus message on admin product edit.
+The default is shown.
+* Added ability to toggle Omnibus message on admin products list.
+The default is shown.
+* Added ability to toggle Omnibus message on a single product.
+The default is shown.
+* Added ability to toggle Omnibus message on variable product.
+The default is shown.
+* Added ability to toggle Omnibus message on the variant.
+The default is shown.
 * Added support for plugin "YITH WooCommerce Product Bundles".

 = 1.0.1 (2022-12-29) =
 * Added support for plugin "Tutor LMS".
-* Added support for plugin "LearnPress".
+* Added support for the plugin "LearnPress".

 = 1.0.0 (2022-12-29) =
-* Added support for plugin "WooCommerce".
+* Added support for the plugin "WooCommerce".
 * Init.

 == Upgrade Notice ==